joshuadavidthomas/llm-uv-tool/README.md

 2. Copy all installed plugins to `uv-tool-packages.json` in your LLM config directory.

-   For a small number of plugins, you may want to just create this file by hand.
-If you would rather use jq to automate the process, this command should do the trick:
+   If you have a small number of plugins, you may prefer to create this file by hand.
+Alternatively, you can use jq to automate the process with the following command:

    ```bash
    llm plugins | jq "[.[].name]" > "$XDG_CONFIG_HOME/io.datasette.llm/uv-tool-packages.json"
    ```

-3. To verify everything is working, you can add an additional plugin and check the contents of `uv-tool-packages.json`.
+3. To verify everything is working, add an additional plugin and check the contents of `uv-tool-packages.json`.

    ```bash
    llm install llm-templates-github
    ```

-   After you run this command the newly installed plugin should be at the end of the array.
-Using the above command with llm-templates-github as an example, it may look something like this:
+   After running this command, the newly installed plugin should appear at the end of the array.
+Using the above command with llm-templates-github as an example, it might look something like this:

    ```json
    [